Nights in the Past

 Situated across from the equally delightful Newton Ferrers on the Yealm Estuary, Noss Mayo is regularly referred to as one of the most picturesque places to be found anywhere in south west England.

-Places to stay: Those only interested in hotel accommodation will find little in Noss Mayo and Newton Ferrers themselves, but there are several fine period properties offering accommodation within easy reach.
-Langdon Court close to Plymouth is a country house of extraordinary historic pedigree.
-However, travellers who favour self-catering will discover a splendid choice of cottages within Noss Mayo such as Tilly Cottage.
+Places to stay: Those only interested in hotel accommodation will find little in Noss Mayo and Newton Ferrers themselves.
+However, travellers who favour self-catering will discover a splendid choice of cottages in the immediate area at Booking.com

 Cadgwith, Cornwall.